Measurement events relative to temporal quantum reference frames: Non-unitarity and discreteness of time

 \section{Non-unitarity and discreteness of time}

-In the above discussion, we tacitly assumed that time - and as a consequence, time evolution - is continuous.
-This assumption led us to conclude that time evolution in the presence of measurements, relative to a non-ideal clock, is time-non-local and non-unitary and does not depend on a single instance in time.
-However, we can drop the assumption that time evolution is continuous.
+In the above discussion, we tacitly assumed that time, and consequently time evolution, is continuous.
+This, and the assumption that the clock has a bounded spectrum, led us to conclude that, when measurements are modelled dynamically, as in the \GLMshort approach, the evolution equation governing the dynamics is time-non-local, in general leading to a non-unitary evolution.

-In the following, we construct a model for the \GLMshort approach to measurements in the case where time is discrete.
+In this Section, we drop the assumption that time evolution is continuous while keeping the resources of the clock bounded.
+We construct a model for the \GLMshort approach to measurements and show that it is consistent both with unitary evolution and bounded resources.
 A similar model was previously constructed in \cite{Mondragon_2007}.

-If we consider only a discrete set of times, we are only interested in the system being invariant under discrete time evolution
+If we consider only a discrete set of times, we are only interested in the system being invariant under discrete time evolution, rather than an infinitesimal time evolution generated by a Hamiltonian.
+We define the discrete time evolution operator by